DataDog/documentation/content/en/code_analysis/github_pull_requests.md

 - [Open a pull request to fix an issue directly from Datadog](#fixing-a-vulnerability-directly-from-datadog): You can create a pull request from the UI to fix a security vulnerability or code quality issue based on Datadog's suggested code fix.
 This is only available for Static Analysis (SAST).
 {{< img src="ci/sast_one_click_light.png" alt="Example of one-click remediation for Code Analysis" style="width:90%;" >}}

-See setup instructions below to on how to enable these features, as well as ensure you have the required GitHub permissions to do so.
+To enable these features, ensure you have the required GitHub permissions (Read & Write) for your repository.

 ## Set up Code Analysis for GitHub pull requests